Skip to content

 • No need to address a perceived lack of commitment to working, skills obsolescence, and other stigmas

 Want to make resume screeners, junior recruiters, and hiring executives think that you are highly sought after, eager to work, and one of the best applicant fits they have ever interviewed?
 Then you need to embrace your self-interest for the betterment of your career, and lie where you need to.
-Senior executives do this all the time, such as this recent NFL example.

 In order to extend your employment dates and still pass the background / reference check, you just need a 3rd party to pose as a staffing company, and then use that reference to cover for your extended dates.
 Fabricating education is completely different, see our advice here.